When it comes to painting, every house or building has its trouble spots, areas where you’ll see the first signs of paint failure.

 - Prime with one or two coats of Diamond Vogel’s Sure Grip Acrylic Latex Primer at 1.5–2.0 mils dry film thickness (DFT) per coat.
 Wait a minimum of 3 to 4 hours before applying the second coat.
 Two coats are recommended on redwood and cedar with a 24-hour dry time between coats.

-- Finish with one or two coats of Diamond Vogel’s Permacryl Exterior Acrylic Latex at 1.5–2.0 mils DFT per coat.
+- Finish with one or two coats of Diamond Vogel’s Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish at 1.5–2.0 mils DFT per coat.
 Allow to dry 3-4 hours between coats.
-Permacryl Exterior Acrylic Latex is available in flat, satin, and semi-gloss finishes.

 The temperature must be above 50°F during the time this work is being performed, with no rain.
 Do not let the wood get wet from any source prior to treating with Grain Stain.
 The idea is to waterproof the wood as much as possible to prevent shrinking and swelling.